 The part I want to unpack here is the concept of a 'set of frozen moments'.
 What exactly are these moments?
-At a recent conference I attended in New Zealand on Learning Stories, pioneer Margaret Carr shared that on any given day an educator makes around 900 observations!
+At a recent conference I attended in New Zealand on learning stories, pioneer Margaret Carr shared that on any given day an educator makes around 900 observations!
 WOW!
 That is a lot of observing, listening and noticing.
-No wonder we are tired at the end of the day right!
-From the thousands of observations made across a week YOU must decide on what those 'frozen moments' will be!
+No wonder we are tired at the end of the day, right!
+From the thousands of observations made across a week YOU must decide on and choose what those 'frozen moments' will be!

 The process of deciding on what value you place on any given 'frozen moment' is going to be subjective.
-Your decision will be informed by your relationship and knowledge of the child, developmental theory, the context, your bias and interests in pedagogy as well as your working knowledge and lens of the approved curriculum (i.e.: Early Years Learning Framework).
-This process of deciding on what frozen moments are worthwhile documenting helps us as educators to 'sharpen our focus on the important features of learning', (Carr, 2003) over time our skills become refined.
-So when that moment comes to document learning we have a clarity about the purpose for that piece of documentation.
+Your decision will be informed by your relationship and knowledge of the child, developmental theory, the context, your bias and interests in pedagogy, as well as your working knowledge and lens of the approved curriculum, such as the Early Years Learning Framework.
+This process of deciding on what frozen moments are worthwhile documenting helps us as educators to sharpen our focus on the important features of learning (Carr, 2003).
+Over time our skills become refined, so when the moment comes to document learning, we have clarity about the purpose for each piece of documentation.
 The purpose then starts to inform the way we might present that piece of documentation.
-I want to emphasise 'over time' and the importance that time to learn should have in our early childhood services.
-There are no short cuts to learning, its sometimes difficult, it takes discipline and concentration but I know its worth it in the long run.
+I want to emphasise over time and the importance time to learn should have in our early childhood services.
+There are no short cuts to learning, its sometimes difficult, it takes discipline and concentration.
+I know its worth it in the long run.

-So here are some simple points to bounce from so that your documentation is a pleasure:
+Here are some simple points to bounce from so your documentation is a pleasure: